Research Interests: Logic, Set Theory: combinatorics, inner model theory, large cardinals/determinacy.

 - I was awarded an Austrian Marshall Plan Foundation fellowhip to study at the TU Wien under the supervision of Sandra Müller in the fall of 2026.
 You can find the project description here.

-- The Simons Semester is funded by the Simon's Foundation.
-The foundation provided funding for eleven advanced graduate students or recent Ph.D. recipients and I was selected by the organizers to recieve funding.
+- I was selected by the organizers of the Simons Semester to recieve funding for my participation.
+The Simons Semester is funded by the Simon's Foundation, the foundation provided funding for eleven advanced graduate students or recent Ph.D. recipients.

 - I was awarded the Dan Mauldin Scholarship in the first year of my Ph.D. studies, a scholarship to support new Ph.D. students studying logic at UNT.